lubaochuan/camp-express/README.md

 # camp-express

 This project implements a web service backend for mobile apps for camp users.
-Admins can update camp information through a web interface and mobile apps {% pullquote %}
-the information through the web service interface.
+Admins can update camp information through a web interface and mobile apps the information through the web service interface.

 We will use full-stack JavaScript development and more specifically Express for